Carb Counting vs. Low-Carb Diets: Which Controls Blood Sugar Better

 Understanding Carbohydrate Counting: A Foundation for Diabetes Management

-Carbohydrate counting is a meal planning tool that helps people with diabetes understand how different foods impact their blood glucose levels.
-Rather than eliminating carbohydrates entirely, this approach teaches you to monitor and track your intake of dietary carbohydrates, which are the primary macronutrient affecting postprandial glucose (blood sugar after meals).
+Carbohydrate counting is a meal-planning tool that helps people with diabetes understand how different foods affect their blood glucose levels.
+Rather than eliminating carbohydrates, this approach teaches you to monitor and track your carbohydrate intake, which is the primary macronutrient affecting postprandial glucose (blood sugar after meals).

 The concept is straightforward: different carbohydrate-containing foods affect blood sugar differently, and by quantifying your intake, you can better predict and manage your glucose response.
 This is particularly important for people using insulin therapy or glucagon-like peptide-1 (GLP-1) agonists, as it allows for more precise medication dosing.